Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Chicago is a major trade show city.
 Between McCormick Place, Navy Pier, hotel conference spaces, and convention venues throughout the area, exhibitors are competing in crowded, high-energy environments where attendees are constantly being pulled in different directions.

-That means your booth has to do two things quickly:
+That means your booth has to do two things quickly.
+Get noticed, and make engagement easy.

 1. Make Your Booth Easy to Understand From a Distance